 Also for the record the 6 indigenous groups can bring information to meetings, propose things for the agenda and propose projects, giving them as minorities far more of a voice than in most circles, but they also cannot vote.
 Only the 8 countries that make up the Arctic Council can.

 So a Council that can control the resources, waters, indigenous people and countries of the Arctic right?
 Should be ready for world domination any day now!
 Well… no.

 The thing about the Arctic Council is that it is indeed influential, it has created some policies like the Arctic Search and Rescue Agreement, and has led to all kinds of research being done.
 Some might say has even contributed to political stability in the Arctic through it’s regular collaboration between nations that may be somewhat hostile to one another in other arenas.
 However, the Arctic Council doesn’t as such have any power… it also doesn’t have much money, and that is problematic.
 So their work and research can come up with lots of advice and recommendations, but the actual nations of the Arctic can choose to ignore this if they want.
-They also rely on Arctic states for their funding, so if a state wanted they could just not fund certain research projects they don’t like.
+The Council also relies on Arctic states for its funding, so if a state wanted they could just not fund certain research projects it didn’t like.
 A little cynical, and probably doesn’t happen that often (I’m not privy to the inner working of the Arctic Council) but it’s good to be aware of.